If your property was affected by the wildfires in May, find resources and information on relevant county services here: 2025 Spring Wildfires

 Reappraisal Areas for 2025 Assessment (Taxes Payable 2026)

 Below is a map of the areas scheduled for reappraisal this year.
 For jurisdictions scheduled for reappraisal this year, an appraiser from our office will be visiting your property at some point in the next few months.
+Postcard notifications of this will be mailed out to affected taxpayers soon.
+Unfortunately, that postcard listed the wrong telephone number for our Hibbing office; please call 218-312-8389 to schedule an interior inspection in the Hibbing area.
 The appraiser will have county identification and will be requesting permission to view the interior of your property, which you may decline.
 If you are not at home at the time, the appraiser will leave a business card to let you know they have done an exterior inspection of your property.

 This reappraisal is required by state law and is done to ensure that our property data is accurate.
 Accurate property data is foundational to our ability to determine a fair and equitable estimated market value of your property for tax purposes.